legiongis/hmsf-md/README.md

 ### Installation

-This is an Arches v4 project that works in conjunction with two other repos, the `fpan_master` branch of the legiongis/arches fork (a slightly modified fork of the Arches 4.0.1 release), and legiongis/fpan-data (a complete Arches package).
+This is an Arches v4 project that works in conjunction with two other repos, the `stable/4.4.x-fpan` branch of the legiongis/arches fork (a slightly modified fork of the Arches 4.0.1 release), and legiongis/fpan-data (a complete Arches package).
 To install your own version of this project, begin by following the ([official v4 installation documentation](https://arches4.readthedocs.io/en/latest/requirements-and-dependencies/)).
 After you have all dependencies installed and a virtual environment created, come back here.

 With your virtual environment activated, enter a new directory and